dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 This particular game supports both the keyboard and the joystick.
 DOSBox Staging emulates a joystick by default, even if you don't have a physical game controller plugged in.
-The game is clever enough to auto-detect that and switches to joystick mode at the start.
+The game is clever enough to auto-detect that and switch to joystick mode at the start.
 Okay, so let's switch to keyboard mode instead by pressing ++ctrl+k++!

 You can control the prince with the cursor keys.
 Hold down the ++shift++ key